 I hope you have found this checklist helpful, and the sooner you have a diagnosis of dementia in dogs, or any other issue, the sooner treatment can begin.

-Add a comment if your dog is experiencing any of the symptoms on this list.
+Has your dog been experiencing any of the symptoms on this list.
 Has he been diagnosed with dementia, or was it something else?
+What treatment plan has he recommended and has it been helping?